liadraz/leet_code_questions/README.md

-# leet_code_solutions
+# leet_code_questions
-A stock of question solution on a various languages
+A stock of questions and their solutions.
+Implemented on a various languages.